airborne-commando/OPSEC-OSINT-Tools/README.md

 > Genealogy: Using family history research and genealogy databases as an intelligence-gathering tool.
 > Death records: Gathering intelligence from records such as death notices, obituaries, gravestone databases, and burial registries.(news papers or local news sites)

->"Genealogical research is the tracing of an individual's ancestral history using historical records, both official and unofficial" (University of Maryland Libraries, n.d., para.
+>"Genealogical research is the tracing of an individual's ancestral history using historical records, both official and unofficial" (University of Maryland Libraries, 2023, para.
 1).[^39]

 >"Genealogy is the study of families and their ancestors and histories" <br>(Virginia Tech University Libraries, n.d., para.
 1).[^38]